microsoft/qlib/README.md

   pip install pyqlib
 ```

+**NOTE**: pip will install latest stable qlib.
+However the main branch of qlib is in active development.
+If you want to test the latest scripts or functions in main branch.
+Please install qlib with the methods below.

 Also, users can install ``Qlib`` by the source code according to the following steps:

 * Before installing ``Qlib`` from source, users need to install some dependencies: